grzegorz-jakubiak/grzegorz-jakubiak.github.io/about.md

 I mostly code in Ruby and Elixir.
 Check my [LinkedIn](https://www.linkedin.com/in/grzegorz-jakubiak-668213116) out if you want to know more about my professional experience.

 Apart from coding, I do enjoy any kind of sport and physical activity.
-All in all, I do what everybody does i.e. read books, watch movies and try to stay sane in this crazy world.
+All in all, I do what everybody does i.e. draw, read books, watch movies and try to stay sane in this crazy world.